-We are gathering input to help inform the development of a surface water quality management framework for the Upper Athabasca Region to ensure Albertans continue to have access to abundant supplies of clean water.
+We gathered input to help inform the development of a surface water quality management framework for the Upper Athabasca Region to ensure Albertans continue to have access to abundant supplies of clean water.

-These surface water quality management frameworks will identify clear objectives for managing surface water quality in the upper Athabasca river, and consider the impacts of all development activities in the watershed on water quality.
+Surface water quality management frameworks identify clear objectives for managing surface water quality in the upper Athabasca River, and consider the impacts of all development activities in the watershed on water quality.

 June 22 to September 17, 2021

 Feedback was collected through an online survey from June 22 to September 17, 2021.
 Thank you for your participation and input.

 A webinar was held on July 8 and featured a 45 minute presentation followed by a 45 minute question and answer session.